Controllability and Vector Potential

-However, as $\mathcal{M}_{\ell-1,k}$ embeds in $\mathcal{M}_{\ell,k}$ as a proper Zariski closed subset, the topology we have defined implies that, generically, the number of laws governing a system cannot decrease, but can only increase.
-(This is akin to the statement that the number 0 can be easily perturbed to become nonzero, but it is unlikely that a nonzero number, when perturbed, will become 0.)
-In other words, in the space of systems that are described by $\ell$ laws, those systems that could be described by a fewer number of laws is a Zariski closed subset, and those that need to be described by $\ell$ laws is open dense.
+However, as $\mathcal{B}_{\ell-1,k}$ embeds in $\mathcal{B}_{\ell,k}$ as a proper Zariski closed subset, the topology we have defined implies that, generically, the number of laws governing a system cannot decrease, but can only increase.
+In other words, in the space of systems that are described by $\ell$ laws, those systems that could be described by a fewer number of laws is a Zariski closed subset, and those that need to be described by all the $\ell$ laws is open dense.

-Here we are concerned only with genericity questions, or in other words, concerned about properties of systems belonging to an open dense set.
-Furthermore, the answer to the controllability question depends upon whether the system is underdetermined or overdetermined, for instance Theorem 4.1 is applicable to overdetermined systems.
+Here we are concerned only with properties of systems belonging to an open dense set.
+Moreover, answers to questions might depend upon whether the system is underdetermined or overdetermined, for instance Theorem 5.1 is applicable to overdetermined systems.
 Hence we confine ourselves to the case where the number of laws defining a system remains constant under perturbations.
-In other words, we study genericity questions within $\Mellk$.\\

-For the rest of this lecture, we consider strictly underdetermined systems, i.e. the case when $\ell < k$, and show that controllability is generic in $\Bellk$.
+In other words, we study genericity questions within $\Bellk$.
+For the rest of this section, we consider strictly underdetermined systems, i.e. the case when $\ell < k$, and show that controllability is generic in $\Bellk$.